Katrina Kaif: Career fluctuations (2014–2018)

 Kaif next acted opposite Ranbir Kapoor in Anurag Basu's comedy-adventure Jagga Jasoos.
 The film was released in 2017 after delays caused by changes in the script and multiple reshoots.
 The film opened to a mixed critical response and was a commercial disappointment.
 Mayank Shekhar from Mid-Day praised Kaif and Kapoor for being confident before the camera, but Saibal Chatterjee of NDTV noted Kaif's failed attempt to hold her own against Kapoor.
 In the same year, Kaif reteamed with Salman Khan, reprising the role of Zoya in Ali Abbas Zafar's action thriller Tiger Zinda Hai, a sequel to the 2012 film Ek Tha Tiger.
-The film premiered on the Christmas weekend to strong box office collections, grossing over ₹1.1 billion within three days of release.
+The film premiered on the Christmas weekend to strong box office collections, eventually grossing over ₹5.6 billion worldwide to rank as her highest-grossing release.
 Rachit Gupta wrote that Kaif compensated for her limited dialogue by convincingly performing the scenes with hand-to-hand combat and gun fights, calling it "invigorating to see a lady kick-ass with so much élan and pull all the punches like they're real".
 A BBC article by Shubhra Gupta on Bollywood's objectification of female characters found Kaif's status as an action heroine refreshing.

 Kaif's two releases in 2018—the period action-adventure film Thugs of Hindostan and the romantic comedy-drama Zero—were made on lucrative budgets.
 Despite being among the most anticipated releases that year, both films were unsuccessful at the box office.
 With respect to the failure of the former, Kaif admitted to have not invested much in the project due to her limited screen time.
 In Aanand L Rai's Zero, she reunited with Shah Rukh Khan and Anushka Sharma after Jab Tak Hai Jaan.
 Kaif was initially hesitant about accepting the part of a second female lead but eventually agreed after Khan and Rai insisted.
 Though Zero received mixed reviews from critics, Kaif's portrayal of an alcoholic actress earned her critical praise; Udita Jhunjhunwala of Mint credited her for delivering "what could be considered her most authentic performance".
 Calling her one of Bollywood's "scene stealers" in 2018, Sukanya Verma thought Kaif was a "revelation" and her "constantly crying eyes, poker-faced cynicism and wholehearted submission to demeaning impulses underscore the fragility under the furore".
 For Zero, she received a Zee Cine Award for Best Supporting Actress and a Filmfare nomination in the same category.